 Caregiver Expenses: Costs for assistance with daily activities and transportation

-In 2023, the average settlement value for a fibula or tibia fracture in a personal injury lawsuit ranged from $70,000 to $90,000, whereas femur fractures commanded higher compensations, averaging between $150,000 to $175,000.
+For context, published estimates have put the average settlement value for a fibula or tibia fracture in a personal injury lawsuit in the range of $70,000 to $90,000, whereas femur fractures have commanded higher figures, roughly $150,000 to $175,000.
+These numbers are illustrative only, and past results do not guarantee the outcome of any future case.

 Recovery and Rehabilitation